vivekpandey1222/Documentation/nagios.md

 **Why Nagios**:
 Nagios is an open-source monitoring tool that monitors networks, servers, and applications.
 Its popularity stems from its flexibility, real-time alerts, and capability to store historical data.
-Nagios provides the freedom to customize and aids in taking proactive measures.

 **Functionality**:
 * Detect all files of network or server issues.